 education - the childhelp non-public schools (nps) of merv griffin village in beaumont, california and the alice c.
 Tyler village in lignum, virginia cater to children who require a therapeutic environment as a component of their elementary or secondary education.
 The non-public schools serve students with extreme emotional disturbances that cannot be accommodated in a public school.
 The non-public schools provide high quality supervision, structure and individual programming designed to transition the child to a functional level in society.
 The two schools served approximately 850 students in the fiscal year ended in 2014 with a combined capacity of more than 180 students.

+After working with this organization, I have nothing but praise to give regarding the work they do in AZ and California for children and families impacted by child abuse.
 I am honored to be a member of the AZ Advisory Board, and to participate in the future work underway for AZ children.
 This organization and the founders are changing the course of lives through the programs they created in prevention, intervention and treatment of child abuse.